felixtoo48/easebrain/README.md

 # String Search Server
-The Project is a standardized introductory task for Software Engineers at Algorithmic Sciences specifically as the second step of the interview process.
+The Project is a standardized introductory task for Software Engineers at Algorithmic Sciences specifically as the second step of the interview process. lll

 #### Functionalities of the project:
 * Checking execution times of searching one line strings from different files